badlydrawnrob/badlydrawnrob.github.io/README.md

 - Can our print styles cope with having things in a `grid` layout?
     - See BBC and other websites.
 - Begin a more rigourous writing style for very basic things.
+- Having all sorts of pages within the `ecss` folder needs changing?
+    - This should be for components, if at all.

 ## Notes
 - **A lot of repetition with `@media screen` size**